m e n u

 "Here's to good cooperation, then," she almost sang, performed an elegant turn and slipped between two tarpaulins that overlapped each other, every move an "I've got work to do - how about you?" demonstration.
 Robert grimaced and looked around, absentmindedly pulling out the cable he had stumbled over.
 He had sucked up Salten from the first moment: The partly timbered brick houses, the small round market squares, the winding alleyways and dark alcoves, that crispy cottage effect despite cosmopolitan air.
 This mixture of stubbornness and local pride with explicit rejection towards the silliness of the rest of the world, which was supported by 'mere' newcomers: quarter-Saltener or half-Saltener didn't exist, those who lived in Salten did it with all their heart.
 And the wind...

-Having grown up and lived in a city between residential silos, shopping malls, skyscrapers and stinky factories with a kind of stale ventilation sometimes ploughing, squeezing it's way through, Robert was caught off guard by the freshness, the spiciness of the breeze softly eliminating all human-made scents - and enchanted as soon as his bronchi had gotten used to it.
-St. Mary's Church in the cultural quarter was still the tallest building, closely followed by the hospital with it's four floors in the north of the city.
-His self-esteem refused staying in a place where he was unwanted and superfluous, and yet... - mind you, his decision to leave was as firm as Elizabeth the second, but: didn't that have time?
+Having grown up and lived in a city between silos, shopping malls, skyscrapers and stinky factories with a kind of stale ventilation sometimes ploughing, squeezing its way through, Robert Stoltze was caught off guard by the freshness, the spiciness of the breeze softly eliminating all human-made scents - and enchanted as soon as his bronchi had gotten used to it.
+St. Mary's Church in the cultural quarter was still the highest building, closely followed by the hospital with its four floors in the north of the city.
+His self-esteem refused to stay in a place where he was unwanted and superfluous, and yet... - mind you, his decision to leave was as firm as Elizabeth the second, but: didn't that have time?
 After all, he wasn't drawing a salary, hadn't even been introduced and, as a true Gemini, had dithered to sign anything like a contract.
-What's more, he knew the building plans better than most newspaper readers - probably even better than the architects with their countless projects - and could see what still had to be done.
+What's more, he knew the building plans better than most newspaper readers - probably even better than the architects with their countless projects - and could see what still had to be done and even in which order.
 Haste was a word from outer space, financial need unknown to him: why worry?
 He always followed his nose and it had lead him well.
 Up to now...

-After studying several interesting things and graduating, he had been persuaded by a fellow student to become a partner in a multicultural store, but soon switched to the fashion branch, when he discovered a lack of interest in business matters, and from there walked through the world of advertising, travel, architecture, newspaper and other episodes, had even worked in a kindergarten, as a waiter and sports instructor - all very interesting activities, but not interesting enough to justify a longer stay once he'd settled in and discovered something even more exciting: why not?
-After a few unpleasant experiences with the elbows of others, he had decided to stick to literature, because he not only loved books: one could put them back on the shelf.
-If only it weren't for certain bosses, who, for some unknown reason, didn't like his innovations...
-The prospect of having nobody above him had been tempting, especially since he was still working with books: why not?
+After studying several interesting things and graduating, he had been persuaded by a fellow student to become a partner in a multicultural store, but soon switched to the fashion branch, when he discovered a lack of interest in business matters, and from there walked through the world of advertising, travel, architecture, newspaper and other episodes, had even worked in a kindergarten, a zoo, as a waiter and sports trainer - all very interesting activities, but not interesting enough to justify a longer stay once he'd settled in and discovered something even more exciting: why not?
+After a few unpleasant experiences with the elbows of others, he had decided to stick to literature, because he not only loved books: you can put them back on the shelf.
+His handicap had always secured him a free space to do as he pleased, booming his creativity, but spoiling him for authority or teamwork.
+The prospect of having nobody above him had been irresistible, especially since he was still working with books: why not?
 But a music department - he of all people, unmusical and half-deaf as he was, and against the staff and an entire town?
 No. The citizens' meeting he witnessed a few days ago had smothered his excitement over this new challenge like a dark, wet blanket...

-These meetings took place every five weeks and were typical for Salten: a mix out of bazaar and speaker's corner, without a podium, without front, back or center.
-Anyone who had something relevant to say stood up, if necessary on a chair, table or the shoulders of a fellow citizen and said it, and those who found no ears listening, were even booed at, did everybody a favor by sitting down quickly, as long as he could do so voluntarily.
+The meetings took place every five weeks and were typical for Salten: a mix out of bazaar and speaker's corner, without a podium, without front, back or center.
+Anyone who had something relevant to say stood up, if necessary on a chair, table or the shoulders of a fellow citizen and said it, and those who found no ears, were even booed at, did everybody a favor to sit down quickly, as long as he could do so voluntarily.
 Every few years, a smart aleck tried buying people or votes - and was kicked out for a whole year.
-Salten was Salten and didn't need the habits of this unwieldy thing called globalization with that wagging long rat's tail of lobbyism.
+Salten was Salten and didn't need the habits of this unwieldy thing called globalization with its long rat tail of lobbyism, wagging away common sense.

 "Dear fellow citizens!" a tenor with a bass timbre demanded attention, straightening the backs of already slumbering away people.
 "I know you all want to go home, so I beg your pardon, but this is important.
 For all of us!
 Against my own interests as a publisher, I'm raising my humble voice here and today to inform my readers about something that bears a hell of a lot of resemblance to a scandal.
 And all this despite the fact that I could pocket a small fortune if I kept my mouth shut.
 But my sense of justice... "